ThorBley/ThorBley/README.md

 - 👋 Hi, I’m @ThorBley
-- 👀 I’m interested in Bloxstrap
+- 👀 I’m interested in Playing GD And Making Roblox Games
-- 🌱 I’m currently learning Unknown
+- 🌱 I’m currently learning Lua
-- 💞️ I’m looking to collaborate on -_-
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me to Unknown
+- 📫 How to reach me: Idk
-- 😄 Pronouns: Funny
+- 😄 Pronouns: Cool
-- ⚡ Fun fact: WHAT THE HECK
+- ⚡ Fun fact: Nothing

 <!---
 ThorBley/ThorBley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.